Runner Who Suffered Heart Attack During Boston Marathon Hopes To Come Back Stronger

-BOSTON (CBS) – When elite runner Meghan Roth woke up in an ambulance Marathon Monday, she was crushed.
-She learned she’d suffered a heart attack.
+BOSTON (CBS) – When professional runner Meghan Roth woke up in an ambulance on Marathon Monday, she was crushed.
+She learned she’d suffered a heart attack, eight miles into the race.

 One of the Good Samaritans who did CPR was an off-duty firefighter.

-“The fact that I knew who this person was… made it a lot more real,” recalled Nick Haney, a fellow runner who’d met Meghan at past races.
+“The fact that I knew who this person was made it a lot more real,” recalled Nick Haney, a fellow runner who’d met Meghan at past races.

 After she was treated at Tufts Medical Center, Meghan is finally back home in Minnesota with the great love of her life – her son Jaxon.